thecamp-toolbox/Livrable-WIP/readme.md

 - auto slideshows (like info pratiques with map, list of spaces, etc.)
 - doc upload by users
 - pass all pages that aren't Webslides on Bootstrap?
-- options to change card image width
+- options to change card image width (cf. Webslides options)

 ## Templates to add